Table of Contents:

 These particular types of scams involve upfront or advanced-fee payments that originated in Nigeria, hence the name.
 The “419” component of the name derives from a section of Nigeria’s Criminal Code that pertains the country’s fraud laws.
 It’s common for a scammer to contact you through email, sending you numerous messages through automated spambots designed to continuously send you spam.
 Often times, the sender poses as a member of royalty from a foreign country asking for your help to escape unjust prosecution.
 These types of emails may even contain official government emblems from the originating country.

 We’d all love to win the lottery and gain the financial freedom that the mega millions would provide.
 Unfortunately, emails saying you’ve won the lottery are most likely scams.
-The World Lottery Association describes a lottery based scam as one that uses the lottery reputation and/or lottery products as the means to deceive.
+The World Lottery Association describes a lottery-based scam as one that uses the lottery reputation and/or lottery products as the means to deceive.
 Simply put, you receive an email announcing you’ve won millions and in order to receive your winnings, you are instructed to send a “processing fee.”
 Lottery scams can also be used with the intention to steal your PII and future spamming purposes.

 How can you protect yourself?

-Here’s some quick facts about phishing, vishing and other scams:
+Here are some quick facts about phishing, vishing and other scams:

 - The lottery will NEVER ask you for your personal information through an email.